kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

     - If the `secret-protection-controller` exists and the feature is disabled, `kubernetes.io/secret-protection` finalizer will always be deleted, therefore no additional user operation will be needed,
     - If the `secret-protection-volumesnapshot-controller` exists and the feature is disabled, `snapshot.storage.kubernetes.io/secret-protection` finalizer will always be deleted, therefore no additional user operation will be needed,
   - Downgraded to no controller case:
-    - If no `secret-protection-controller` exists but `kubernetes.io/secret-protection` finalizer is added to the secrets, no one remove the finalizer.
+    - If no `secret-protection-controller` exists but `kubernetes.io/secret-protection` finalizer is added to the secrets, no one removes the finalizer.
 Therefore, user needs to remove the `kubernetes.io/secret-protection` finalizer from all the secrets manually.
-    - If no `secret-protection-volumesnapshot-controller` exists but `snapshot.storage.kubernetes.io/secret-protection` finalizer is added to the secrets, no one remove the finalizer.
+    - If no `secret-protection-volumesnapshot-controller` exists but `snapshot.storage.kubernetes.io/secret-protection` finalizer is added to the secrets, no one removes the finalizer.
 Therefore, user needs to remove the `kubernetes.io/secret-protection` finalizer from all the secrets manually.

 ### Version Skew Strategy